marschro-divae/acdl_helper/README.md

 This leverages the complexity to figure out the _pathInfo_ from the event and get the state of the emitting component by its _pathInfo_ value (which creates a lot of redundant boilerplate custom code in Launch).
 We now can do this in just one simple function call.
 This is as convenient as getting the `event.detail` which we are used to when dealing with CustomEvents.

 **⚠️ BEWARE** - All this only makes sense, if you catch _dataLayer-events_.
 Other events like native click events have nothing to do with _dataLayer-events_ and are not further processed by the `acdl_helper`.
-In development mode, you get a warning in the console, when you accidentally catch and try to process native events.
+In development mode, you get a warning in the console, when you accidentally catch and try to process native or custom events.

 ## 05 - PLUGINS